 Co-director 2016 English Graduate Conference

-American literature of the 20th century to the present, queer theory, contemporary literature and popular culture, narrative theory, spectrality, deconstruction, intersection between literature and economics
+American literature of the 20th century to the present, queer theory, contemporary literature and popular culture, digital humanities, narrative theory across media, intersection between literature and economics.

 "The Curious Case of PBR and Hipster Melancholia."
 PCA/ACA Annual Conference, San Diego.
 12-15 April, 2017.